 - Earnings Disclaimer

-- Health Disclaimers (if your website provides general advice about health or medical areas)
+- Health Disclaimers (if your website provides general information about health or medical areas)

 - Refund Policy (if you sell products or services online)

-- Video/Audio Terms Of Use (if you allow users to download media on your site)
+- Audio/Video Terms Of Use (e.g. if you allow users to download media on your site)

 Types Of Disclosure Pages

-Adding correct disclosure information is important.
+Adding the right type of disclosure is important.
 For example:

-- No Material Connection – This lets your visitors be aware that you are not receiving any kind of compensation for writing the article.
+- No Material Connection – Informs users that you will not receive for writing the article.

-- Affiliate Links – Disclosure that informs visitors that you may be compensated if they act on your recommendation and purchase through one of your affiliate links.
+- Affiliate Links – Lets your readers know that you may benefit financially if they purchase through one of your affiliate links.

-- Sample/Review Copy – Lets readers know that you have received a sample or review copy of the product by the author or product developer.
+- Review Or Sample Copy – Lets readers know that you have received a sample or review copy of the product.

-- Sponsored Post – Disclosure that lets your readers be aware that you have been compensated in some form to write the content.
+- Sponsored Post – Lets site users know that you were compensated in some form to write the post.

-- Third Party Advertising – Informs users that you’re using online behavioral tracking technology.
-This is required to satisfy the “enhanced notice” the Better Business Bureau has been requiring online publishers to show prominently on their sites since January 1, 2014.
+- Third Party Advertising – Lets your visitors know that you’re using online behavioral tracking technology.
+This is required to comply with the “enhanced notice” the Better Business Bureau has been requiring website publishers to show prominently on their sites since January 1, 2014.

-Ideally, you will consult a lawyer or a legal firm and ask them to prepare the verbiage of your legal documents.
-Once you have this done, there are several ways to add them to your website.
+Ideally, you should have a lawyer prepare the verbiage of your legal documents.
+Once these have been completed, there are several ways to add them to your website.

-If someone prepares the legal content for you in standard web page format (e.g. HTML), you can simply upload these to your web server, or have someone upload these pages for you.
+If someone prepares and delivers the legal content for you in typical web page formatting (e.g. HTML), you can simply upload these to your web server, or have someone upload them for you.

-We recommend creating a legals directory on your server and uploading HTML pages containing your legal documentation to this directory (e.g. using FTP) …
+We recommend adding a legal folder to your web server and uploading HTML pages containing your legal documentation to this directory using FTP …

-You can then easily add a link to these legal pages from your WordPress site using a custom WordPress menu …
+You can then easily add links to these pages in WordPress using a custom WordPress menu …

 (WordPress Menu)

-After uploading your legal pages, make sure that these are kept up-to-date and display clearly to visitors.
-You can add links to your legal pages to the sidebar menu (or the footer of your website or blog) to ensure that users have access to legal information from all your pages …
+Make sure that your legal pages are kept up-to-date and clearly visible to all visitors.
+You can add links to your legal pages to the WordPress sidebar (or place them in the footer of your website) to ensure that visitors can access the information from every web page …

-(It’s important to display links to legal information to visitors on all of your website’s pages)
+(Display links to your legal pages on all of your site’s pages)

-You can easily find attorney-drafted downloadable forms and agreements by searching online, or by going to websites like the ones listed below:
+You can easily find attorney-drafted downloadable forms and agreements by searching online, or by visiting sites like this one:

 Find Legal Forms

-Alternatively, you can purchase a package of legal templates designed by attorney Scott Talbert …
+Another option is to purchase a set of cut and paste website legal templates drafted by legal attorney Scott Talbert …

 Cut And Paste Website Legal Pages

-These templates feature less passive voice and more plain language phrasing and can be customized with a simple quick search and replace to add your own business details, then pasted into your pages.
+Cut & Paste website legal pages feature less passive voice and more plain language phrasing and can be easily customized with simple search and replace to add your own details, then pasted into your pages.

 - Anti-Spam Policy